Fixing Expert

 1. Handy Tools

-This category, of course, comprises tools that need to be operated manually for cutting vinyl planks.
-In this section, there’re various different tools and we’re going to explain all of them one by one.
+This category, of course, comprises tools that need to be operated manually for cutting vinyl flooring.
+In this section, there are various tools, and we’re going to explain them one by one.

 hand saw

 Almost all people can use a hand saw because it’s too simple to operate and doesn’t require any expertise.
-For this purpose, you’ll have to take care of not damaging yourself (as with all other cutting tools).
-For this purpose, you need a hand saw with fine teeth (more than 12 blades TPI–tooth per inch) so as to easily cut vinyl planks.
+For this purpose, you’ll have to take care not to damage yourself (as with all other cutting tools).
+You need a hand saw with fine teeth (more than 12 blades TPI–tooth per inch) to easily cut vinyl planks.

 2. Utility Knife